Kilimanjaro, Lemosho Route (8-day)

 Today we embarked on our 8 day/7 night Kilimanjaro trek via the western Lemosho Route.
-We chose this route as it traverses all five ecological systems across the mountain, from the rainforest to the alpine desert.
-Moreover, it is noted as being one of the most scenic and less traveled routes.
 We began at the Lemosho glades trailhead (Londorossi Gate) and journeyed through the rainforest along the western side of Kilimanjaro.
-In the forest we were dwarfed by the enormous vegetation – wild carrots as tall as I and giant ferns rising to nearly seven feet.
-We were also able to enjoy a glimpse of the colobus monkeys.
-The shy, arboreal primates were surprisingly large, with long, flowing black and white hair, although not discreet as they loudly and clumsily leapt from tree to tree.
+In the forest we were dwarfed by enormous vegetation.
+Wild carrots climbed as tall as us and giant ferns rose to nearly seven feet.
+Amongst the foliage, we enjoyed a glimpse of the colobus monkeys as they navigated the treetops.
+The shy, arboreal primates were surprisingly large, with long, flowing black and white hair… although not discreet as they loudly and clumsily leapt from tree to tree.
 After an easy 4-mile hike, we stopped for the night at the Lemosho Forest camp (Big Tree).

 Starting point – Mti Mkubwa (Big Tree) (9,186’)

 After about an hour’s walk through dense juniper trees draped in old man’s beard, we emerged from the forest ecosystem and entered the heather (moorland) zone.
 The transition between the two climate zones was surprisingly abrupt, the soaring trees instantly giving way to stunted shrubs.
 Once in the moorland, we climbed a steep path of dust and rocks that led us past large clusters of heather and everlasting flowers.